RACING LOUISVILLE FC JOINS THE USL W LEAGUE

 RACING LOUISVILLE FC’S 2025 W LEAGUE SCHEDULE

-Racing Louisville FC has announced its schedule for the 2025 USL W League season as the club’s pre-professional squad enters its fourth campaign.
+Racing Louisville FC has released its schedule for the 2026 USL W League season.

-(Home games listed in bold with all times Eastern)
+(Home games in bold and all times eastern)

 Racing Louisville FC will field a 46-player team for the 2025 USL W League season as the pre-professional circuit kicks off this week.